ethereumjs/ethereumjs-monorepo/developer.md

 ### CI Test Integration

-Tests are run on `CircleCI` on every PR, configuration can be found in `.circleci/config.yml`.
+Tests are run on [Actions](https://github.com/ethereumjs/ethereumjs-vm/actions) on every PR, configuration can be found in `.github/workflows`.

 ### Debugging